Fall Semesters Westmont's Global Health Uganda

 Required on-site course.

-- Microbiology in Global Health Context: will count for either Microbiology credit OR upper-division elective credit
+Microbiology (with lab) in Global Health Context counts for either Microbiology credit OR upper-division elective credit (4 units)

 - GE Reading Imaginative Literature: African Literature (3 units)

 - GE Understanding Society: East African Politics since Independence (3 units)